Date of Degree

 Copyright 2011 Zachary R. Prieskorn

 Prieskorn, Zachary Ryan.
-"Design and testing of a NITPC X-ray polarimeter with applications for the measurement of SGR burst polarization." doctoral dissertation, University of Iowa, 2011.
+"Design and testing of a NITPC X-ray polarimeter with applications for the measurement of SGR burst polarization."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.